What to do if you are struggling to pay your energy bills

 If you are struggling to afford your gas and electricity bills, contact your supplier to arrange a payment plan.

 Currently the cheapest way to pay for energy at home is by direct debit.
 Therefore, if you cannot afford your direct debit, it is best to speak to your energy supplier and it will help you to arrange a plan that you can afford, rather than cancelling your direct debit.

 If you do not agree a payment plan with your supplier, they might try to force you to have a pre-payment meter installed or, in very rare cases, you might be threatened with disconnection.

-Some support to pay your energy bills has already been announced by the government:
+Support to pay your energy bills announced by the government:

-Energy Price Guarantee (announced 08 September) - this will limit the price that suppliers can charge for each unit of energy.
-For a household with average use it means an annual bill will not rise above £2,500 from 1 October.
+Energy Price Guarantee - this will limit the price that suppliers can charge for each unit of energy.
+For a household with average use it means an annual bill will not rise above £2,500 from 1 October 2022 until April 2023.
+After April 2023 the Energy Price Guarantee will be set so that an average household will pay £3,000 a year.
 However, if you use more gas or electricity than that, you will pay more.
-This guarantee will last for two years.
 Households will still receive cost of living payments previously announced by government.